 The food delivery startup says that Swiggy Super will offer unlimited free deliveries to its customers from across all of its 35,000 restaurants listed on the platform.
 The free deliveries will be offered irrespective of the distance or time of the day.
 One of the key benefit with the membership will be that there will be no surge fee for the user and a quicker resolution mechanism through a dedicated customer care team.
 The new Swiggy Super is priced at Rs 99 to Rs 149 per month and will also be available as a three month subscription plan.
-Also Read - Zomato launches operations in 25 new Indian cities
+Also Read - Amazon, Flipkart and others to add labels to Chinese goods sold online in India

 Economic Times reports that the initial phase of the program has been rolled out to over 2 lakh users and will be available across 7 cities.
 Swiggy plans to formally launch the service to all its users over the next three months.
 In addition to free and surge-free delivery, Swiggy Super also plans to offer subscribers exclusive offers from its restaurants and payment partners going forward.